MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-troubleshoot-hgs.md

 1. Open local certificate manager (certlm.msc)
 2. Expand **Personal > Certificates** and find the signing or encryption certificate that you want to update.
-3. Right click the certificate and select **All Tasks > Manage Private Keys**.
+3. Right-click the certificate and select **All Tasks > Manage Private Keys**.
-4. Click **Add** to grant a new user access to the certiciate's private key.
+4. Click **Add** to grant a new user access to the certificate's private key.
 5. In the object picker, enter the gMSA account name for HGS found earlier, then click **OK**.
 6. Ensure the gMSA has **Read** access to the certificate.
 7. Click **OK** to close the permission window.